 How Is It Different from Microblading?

-The results of nanoblading eyebrows with a machine are similar to those of microblading, only more delicate and more realistic.
+The results of hair stroke eyebrows with a machine are similar to those of microblading, only more delicate and more realistic.
 Machine strokes are much thinner – they can even be thinner than those made with a nano blade.

-Generally, machine work is gentler on the skin than blading, so machine nanoblading is suitable for a wider clientele, particularly for mature and sensitive skin.
+Generally, machine work is gentler on the skin than blading, so nano brows are suitable for a wider clientele, particularly for mature and sensitive skin.
 It’s also more suitable for oily skin, since pigment implemented with a machine won’t be pushed out by sebum as quickly as those implemented with a blade.

 The chance of blurring is much lower with machine strokes.
 They also tend to last longer.

-While doing manual nanoblading requires no extra education if you’re already certified for microblading, machine nanoblading eyebrows is a totally different treatment, and you need to be trained specifically in that.
+While doing manual nanoblading eyebrows requires no extra education if you’re already certified for microblading, machine strokes are a totally different treatment, and you need to be trained specifically in that.
 Some say nano brows are harder to do than manual blading, since you need to master working with a machine.

 So, Which Is Better?

-We can’t really give a straight answer, since both nanoblading eyebrows manually and digitally have their advantages.
+We can’t really give a straight answer, since both nanoblading eyebrows and nano brows have their advantages.

-A definite plus for manual nanoblading is the fact that, if you have been trained in microblading, you don’t need extra training if you’re going to do manual nanoblading, since it’s exactly the same technique.
+A definite plus for manual nanoblading is the fact that, if you have been trained in microblading, you don’t need extra training, since it’s the same exact technique.
 But machine work is suitable for more clients, so getting certified for it will enable you to accept all those clients who aren’t good candidates for microblading.

-One thing we can all agree on, though, is that the PMU industry would definitely benefit from harmonizing the names of the treatments!
+One thing we can all agree on, though, is that the PMU industry would definitely benefit from harmonizing the names of the treatments and making a clear distinction between nanoblading and nano brows is a step in the right direction.

 Cover image source: Freepik